 “He is the one who invited me here.
 He gave me a call and I was very excited about it that is why I’m here,” said Sekuru Banda, adding, “Jah Prayzah is like a young brother to me now.
 I like his music because it is rooted in traditionalism and his message is on point plus everyone can listen to Jah Prayzah, from young kids to old men and women.”

 Visiting the Harare Agriculture Show 2018

 Sekuru Banda attended the 2018 Harare Agriculture show where he visited various exhibition stands including the ZBC stand, Zimbabwe Republic Police and the Seed Co Limited.
-At the Harare Agricultural Banda said apart from promoting the tourism sector, he was also playing a vital role in the provision of primary health care.
+At the Harare Agricultural Show Banda said apart from promoting the tourism sector, he was also playing a vital role in the provision of primary health care.

 2018 Agriculture Show visit Video

 In August 2018 Sekuru Banda visited Epworth a suburb in Harare where he mixed and mingled with local residents.
 Large crowds gathered around him asd he toured vegetable markets and the informal industry in the suburb.